 1) I have exactly ten coins whose total value is $1.
 If three of the coins are quarters, what are the remaining coins?

-3) In the addition problem at the right, each letter stands for a digit and different letters stand for different digits.
+3) In the addition problem below, each letter stands for a digit and different letters stand for different digits.
 What digits do the letters H, E, and A each represent?

 + H E

 1) We have to find 7 coins whose value is $0.25.
 If the coins were nickels, their total value would be too large.
 There must be at least 5 pennies.
 Then we need two coins whose value is $0.20.
 The coins are dimes.
 Therefore the remaining coins are 5 pennies and 2 dimes.

 2) Going to the fair, 12 people rode in the buggies.
 Since 3 people rode in each buggy, there were 4 buggies.
 On the return trip, 4 people rode in each buggy.
 Then 16 people rode in the buggies.
 Since the total number of people was 21, 5 rode in the coach.

 3) In the tens column, H is less than 3.
 Otherwise the sum would be a three-digit number.
 H = 1 or 2.
 In the units column, the sum of 4 Es is an even number.
 Then H in the sum must be 2.
 It follows that E must be either 3 or 8.
 If E = 8, the sum will be a three-digit number.
 Thus E = 3, H = 2, and A = 9.